illescasDaniel/print.hpp/README.md

 # print.h

 A replacement for the 'cout' function.

-With 'print' you can display information easily, also supports data types like std::vector, std::array, etc.
+Using 'print' you can display information easily.
+The 'to_string' function that I implemented let you convert containers (like std::vector) to string.
 <br></br>

 · **print function syntax:**